4: Chrysalis

 Uzi stuck out her tongue.
 “Don’t need ’em!
 I already built it!
 You’ll see next period!”

 J paused the virtual memory reconstruction.
 She’d seen enough, hadn’t she?
-This Uzi self-identified as a worker drone, walked among them.
-She’d outright plotted to attack the so-called “murder drones”, and who might that be?
+This Uzi self-identified as a worker drone and walked among them.
+She’d outright plotted to attack the so-called “murder drones” — and who might that be?

 J crossed her arms.
-It wasn’t murder; worker drones weren’t people, they were barely sentient toasters.
-Indeed, if anyone here was the murder drone… After all, J could analyze the threads of association, and see clearly what Uzi thought of humans.
-This was exactly the genocidal robot the company sent us here –
+Disassembly wasn’t murder; worker drones weren’t people, they were barely sentient toasters.
+Indeed, if anyone here was the genuine murder drone… J could analyze the threads of association: she saw clearly what Uzi thought of humans.
+She was exactly the genocidal robot the company sent them here –

 To neutralize before they caused more damage.

-Perhaps J had spent too much time talking to this Uzi, too much time replaying her memories, if that was the sort of thought that jumped out at her.
+Perhaps J had already spent too much time talking to this worker, too much time replaying her memories, if that was the sort of thought that jumped out at her.

 (If J became corrupted, they were truly hopeless.)